-The NetID authN Domain allows campus college and departmental Active Directory domains the ability to utilize NetID accounts for authentication to their services.
+The AUTH domain allows campus college and departmental Active Directory domains the ability to utilize NetID accounts for authentication to their services.

 If you have any questions about the authentication domain or the request process, send an email to email@example.com.